1 Introduction

 Note: it’s recommended to have your radio attached to a dummy load while adjusting your transmit audio levels to prevent interference to other operators.

-Note: this is optional unless you are using a radio with Wi-Fi support or wish to use other Internet connected features (such as reporting to FreeDV Reporter).
+Note: this is optional unless you are using a radio with network support or wish to use other Internet connected features (such as reporting to FreeDV Reporter and PSK Reporter).

 To connect ezDV to the network that your radio is on, select “Client” for “Wireless Mode”.
 Select your Wi-Fi network from the list that appears (which may take a few seconds while ezDV scans for your network) and enter its password (if required).
 If desired, you can also change ezDV’s name by modifying the “Hostname” field; this may allow you to access ezDV later by entering this name instead of trying to find its IP address.
 Click or tap Save to save your Wi-Fi settings.